 The city was founded as a tourist destination by the Mexican government back in 1970.
 It’s insanely popular now because of its world-class beaches, luxurious hotels, and excellent weather.

 Spending a few nights in this magnificent resort town is highly recommended.

-If you don’t know where to stay, I have a few suggestions in my post on the best hotels in Cancun, and you can also find things to do besides the nightlife and beaches in my Cancun Travel Blogs where you will find unique things to do in Cancun that you don’t see anywhere else and get my tips from my time as a resident there.
+If you don’t know where to stay, I have a few suggestions in my post on the best hotels in Cancun, and you can also find things to do besides the nightlife and beaches in my Cancun Site where you will find unique things to do in Cancun that you don’t see anywhere else and get my tips from my time as a resident there.